Long Island: Demographics

 Long Island is the most populous island and one of the most densely populated regions in the United States.
 At the 2020 U.S. census, the total population of all four counties of Long Island was 8,063,232, comprising 40% of the population of the State of New York.
 As of 2020, the proportion of New York City residents (total 8,804,190) living on Long Island had risen to 58.4%, given the 5,141,538 residents living in Brooklyn and Queens.
-Furthermore, the proportion of New York State's population residing on Long Island has also been increasing, with Long Island's Census-estimated population increasing 6.5% since 2010, to 8,063,232 in 2020, representing 40% of New York State's Census 2020-enumerated population of 20,215,751 and with a population density of 5859.5 PD/sqmi on Long Island; the island is more populous than 37 of the 50 U.S. states.
+Furthermore, the proportion of New York State's population residing on Long Island has also been increasing, with Long Island's census-estimated population increasing 6.5% since 2010, to 8,063,232 in 2020, representing 40% of New York State's census 2020-enumerated population of 20,215,751 and with a population density of 5859.5 PD/sqmi on Long Island; the island is more populous than most of the 50 U.S. states.

 At the 2020 census, the combined population of Nassau and Suffolk counties was 2,921,694 people, Suffolk County's share being 1,525,920 and Nassau County's 1,395,774.
-Nassau County had a larger population for decades, but Suffolk County surpassed it in the 1990 census as growth and development continued to spread eastward.
+Nassau County had a larger population for many decades, but Suffolk County surpassed it in the 1990 census as growth and development continued to spread eastward.
 As Suffolk County has more than three times the land area of Nassau County, the latter still has a much higher population density, given its proximity to New York City.
 According to the U.S. Census Bureau's 2008 American Community Survey, Nassau and Suffolk counties had the 10th and 26th highest median household incomes in the nation, respectively.
+Long Island lost over 111,000 residents to other states between 2017 and 2022.
+An exception was in 2020 during the pandemic, when Long Island saw a small net increase as city residents left for more space.
+Those who leave Long Island are generally younger than the median resident and less likely to have a four-year degree, children, or high income.
+Florida, Pennsylvania, and North Carolina are the biggest recipients of ex-Long Islanders.
+The Island has seen a net increase from New Yorkers leaving other parts of the state, and a net decrease of Long Islanders leaving for other areas in New York.